 1. All transactions executed orally, in writing or through an electronic order facility or cleared hereunder shall be subject to applicable laws, governmental, regulatory, self-regulatory, exchange or clearing house rules, regulations, interpretations, protocols and the customs and usages of the exchange or clearing house on which they are executed and cleared, as in force from time to time (“Applicable Law”).
 All disputes relating to transactions executed or cleared under this Agreement shall be governed by and settled pursuant to Applicable Law and shall be subject to the jurisdiction of the exchange (and, if applicable, its clearing house) upon which the dispute arises.
 The parties to this Agreement shall perform their respective obligations and exercise their respective rights under this Agreement (including, but not limited to, rejecting a Customer order, calling a Customer for margin or providing any notice specified herein) using commercially reasonable judgement, in a commercially reasonable manner under the circumstances, and consistent with Applicable Law.

 2. Customer authorizes Executing Broker to execute orders for Customer as transmitted orally, in writing or through an electronic order facility by Trader to Executing Broker, or, as permitted by Applicable Law, directly to an exchange.
 Executing Broker reserves the right to reject an order that Trader may transmit to Executing Broker for execution and shall promptly notify Trader of any such rejection.

 Clearing Broker may, upon prior notice to Executing Broker and Trader, place limits or conditions on the positions it will accept for give-up for Customer’s account.
 Such limits or conditions may include, but are not limited to, those provided in a Supported Products Schedule, attached as Addendum B hereto, via prior notice by Clearing Broker to Executing Broker and Trader from time to time.
-For the avoidance of doubt, notwithstanding anything present in any Rate Schedule, Clearing Broker is not required to clear any product(s) not listed in Addendum B as then in effect.
+For the avoidance of doubt, notwithstanding anything present in any Rate Schedule, Clearing Broker is not required to clear any product(s) that conflict with Addendum B, as then in effect, or any other limits or conditions set pursuant to this Section 2.

 In the event this Agreement is executed on behalf of Customer by Trader, Trader hereby represents and warrants that Trader is expressly authorized by Customer to enter into this Agreement on Customer’s behalf, and that this authorization will remain effective unless Customer or Trader provides prior written notice to Executing Broker and Clearing Broker.

 3. Unless otherwise agreed in writing, each of the parties authorizes Executing Broker and Clearing Broker to use the services of one or more other persons or entities in connection with their obligations under this Agreement; provided, however, that Executing Broker and Clearing Broker remain responsible to Customer for the performance (or failure of performance) of their respective obligations and responsibilities under this Agreement.